-3.5 The Applicant's site requirements for a 1200 kw solar array, based on technical and operational requirements have informed the site selection process.
-The Application Site meets these requirements in the following respects:

-- Sunlight intensity levels the site is well located geographically for solar gain, is flat and free of landscape features that could cause overshadowing; - Grid connection proximity of a site to a sub-station that has capacity is essential.
-Radnor Hills solar array will utilise an existing export/import grid connection. - Good road access for construction/routine maintenance and eventual decommissioning.
-The site benefits from excellent access from the existing site access.
-The site is directly of the A4113. - No environmental constraints the application site is not subject to any landscape, ecological, archaeological or conservation designations. - The chosen site is located in a poor area of the field and as such is suitable for such a development.
+- 3.5 The Applicant's site requirements for a 1,087 Kw solar array, based on technical and operational requirements have informed the site selection process.
+The Application Site meets these requirements in the following respects: - Sunlight intensity levels the site is well located geographically for solar gain, is flat and free of landscape features that could cause overshadowing; - Grid connection proximity of a site to a sub-station that has capacity is essential.
+Woodlands solar array will utilise an existing export/import grid connection. - Good road access for construction/routine maintenance and eventual decommissioning.
+The site benefits from excellent access an existing access off a council maintained road.
+The site is approximately 1mile from the 200m from the B4388. - No environmental constraints the application site is not subject to any landscape, ecological, archaeological or conservation designations - The chosen site is located in a poor area of the field and as such is suitable for such a development.
 The site will still be farmed as wild flower/pollinator/bird food mixes will be sown and sheep will graze the area at appropriate times of the year.